powerhome/power-tools/packages/wayfinding/docs/README.md

 kind does not remove point lookup, so `path_for(:installer_pay_report)` still works.

 `requires:` may name any field.
-Validation asserts presence only and never resolves callables, so a lazily registered `subject: -> { ProjectTask }` passes without autoloading the model.
+Validation asserts presence only and never resolves callables, so a lazily registered `subject: -> { InstallTask }` passes without autoloading the model.

 ### Destination metadata